nicholaswunz/JEB-commentary-database/README.md

 To include

 ## Meta-data
-Number of papers published yearly, grouped by 5 categories: (1) meta-analyses, (2) comparative literature reviews, (3) systematic reviews, (4) comparative data articles, and (5) phylogenetic comparative articles.
+Number of papers published yearly (Jan 2014 - July 2021), grouped by 5 categories: (1) meta-analyses, (2) comparative literature reviews, (3) systematic reviews, (4) comparative data articles, and (5) phylogenetic comparative articles.
 Description for each category as below:

 (1) meta-analyses - Studies with formal statistical analysis and conducted systematic search following PRISMA;